h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you can only afford to collect 2 features, which would you choose?
 5. Calculate the average ranking for each feature across all criteria
 6. Normalize all three metrics to a 0-1 scale and calculate a composite score using weights: 40% correlation, 35% mutual information, and 25% chi-square.
 Which features would you select based on this composite score?
 Show your normalization and weighted average calculations.
+7. If you want to maximize the minimum score across all criteria, which features would you select?
+8. Calculate the coefficient of variation for each feature across the three criteria
+9. Design a robust feature selection strategy that handles criterion uncertainty
+10. If you can only use one criterion due to computational constraints, which would you choose and why?

 For a detailed explanation of this question, see [Question 16: Multi-Criteria Ranking](L8_2_16_explanation.md).